gbronca/cookbook/README.md

 4. A user should be able to create an account.

-5. **WIP** A registered user should be able to add recipes and edit the recipes he/she have added.
+5. A registered user should be able to add recipes and edit the recipes he/she have added.

 6. **WIP** A registered user should be able to comment on other recipes